marko2276/ha-unipi-neuron/README.md

 # Configuration

 Example of Basic config for three Unipi Neuron devices.<br/>
-type parameter is not used, others should be self explanatory.
+type parameter is not used for any specific purpose but one should set it to either "L203", "M203" or "S203".
+Other parameters should be self explanatory.
 ```yaml
 #Unipi neuron
 unipi_neuron: